 If you continue to allow the narcissist to define your identity, you’ll continue to be scapegoated.

 At the same time, you’ll continue to feel resentful and frustrated.
 This is a miserable cycle, but you have the power to make the first change.

 Surviving Scapegoat Abuse and Moving Through Scapegoat Recovery

 There’s no doubt that healing from narcissistic abuse can be heartbreaking and complicated.
-It’s challenging to truly recognize the perils of your childhood.
+It’s challenging to recognize the perils of your childhood truly.
 It’s also challenging to decide how you want to proceed moving forward.

 Regardless of your upbringing, things can get better.
 You can have ownership over what happens next.